 Little Pheasant Castle of Moritzburg

-Starting in 2009, WMF assisted with the conservation of the castle’s interior wall coverings together with the Ostdeutsche Sparkassenstiftung (East German Savings Bank Foundation) and Sparkasse Meißen.
+From 2010 through 2013, WMF assisted with the conservation of the castle’s interior wall coverings together with the Ostdeutsche Sparkassenstiftung (East German Savings Bank Foundation) and Sparkasse Meißen.
 The project prioritized the conservation of the rarest finishes, which were in urgent need of attention.
 In the bedroom, the original feather wall decoration was almost entirely intact.
 Surviving feathers were cleaned and reinstalled, as the original adhesive had become brittle over the centuries.
-In the Elector’s Bathroom, a unique assembly consisting of straw interwoven with rows of pearls and attached to canvas backing with silver wire were also be conserved in place.
-Lastly, historic embroidered silk from the Antechamber and the Chinese Cabinet was carefully replicated, with the aid of comparative studies, archival records, and oral descriptions, as little original material survived.
-Where the historical record does not provide adequate information, a simple finish matching the original in color and texture was substituted.
+In the Elector’s Bathroom, a unique assembly consisting of straw interwoven with rows of pearls and attached to canvas backing with silver wire were also be conserved.
+Historic embroidered silk from the Chinese Cabinet was carefully replicated, with the aid of comparative studies, archival records, and oral descriptions, as little original material survived.
+Where the historical record did not provide adequate information, a simple finish matching the original in color and texture was substituted.